Skip to main content

 See what is included in CAM expenses for the standard inclusion/exclusion framework.

-Abstraction note: If the lease has a catch-all exclusion like "any other costs that do not benefit the common area," note this explicitly — it becomes relevant in audits.
+Abstraction note: If the lease has a catch-all exclusion like "any other costs that do not benefit the common area," note this explicitly.
+It becomes relevant in audits.

 4C: Gross-Up Provision